code-dot-org/dsco_/README.md

 ## Publishing

+1. Make sure you are a member of the `@dsco_` NPM organization and logged in to that NPM account from the command line (`npm whoami` will tell you your username).
-Run `npm run publish` from the root directory to autogenerate changelogs and publish all packages that have changed since the last release.
+2. Run `npm run publish` from the root directory to autogenerate changelogs and publish all packages that have changed since the last release.
 You'll be asked to confirm before anything is actually published to NPM.

 **Tips:**